 EDUCATION AND EXPERIENCE: Graduation from high school or equivalent education and one year of firefighting experience.
-In addition, all applicants must meet NFPA Firefighter I and/or NWCG eligibility requirements [for Firefighter I] at the time of appointment; OR an equivalent combination of education and experience.
+[In addition, all applicants must meet NFPA Firefighter I and/or NWCG eligibility requirements at the time of appointment; OR an equivalent combination of education and experience.]
 (See Special Requirements and Informational Notes)